Best GPS Tracker Collars & ID Tags for Cats | Ratings & Reviews

 Honestly, I’m kind of torn on the benefits of RF versus GPS.
 GPS has that range of “anywhere” going on, but the RF technology is more accurate in close distance and doesn’t require charging as often, and doesn’t need that monthly subscription fee.

 9. Value of the Tracker

 The overall value of the pet tracker is going to come from a culmination of these features and the price.
-If the features and benefits of one collar are significantly higher than another but costs four times as much, you have to determine if the cost is prohibitive or worth it.
+If the features and benefits of one collar are significantly higher than another but the collar costs four times as much, you have to determine if it is worth it.